Andrew-S-Rosen/cbe504/main.typ

 The overall reaction affinity for any reaction can be given by
 $ cal(A) equiv sum_i sigma_i cal(A)_i, $
 such that for the reaction of interest here we have $cal(A)= 54$ kJ/mol.
-The natural question to ask here is as follows: can"thermodynamic coupling," wherein we combine thermodynamically unfavorable and unfavorable steps, result in a viable mechanism provided that the overall affinity is positive?
+The natural question to ask here is as follows: can "thermodynamic coupling," wherein we combine thermodynamically unfavorable and unfavorable steps, result in a viable mechanism provided that the overall affinity is positive?

 As it turns out, having $cal(A)>0$ is a necessary but not sufficient condition.
 When looking at the individual steps, we see that the first step has $cal(A)_i<0$, and de Donder's inequality must hold for every individual step in the proposed mechanism.